-We need you!
-Southlake Cares is a new initiative from the City of Southlake to pull our community together in support of the local service organizations that support us.
-These organizations are struggling to meet the growing needs of our community brought on by the COVID-19 crisis.
+Southlake Cares is an initiative from the City of Southlake created to pull our community together in support of local service organizations that assist people in times of need.

 Alliance For Children is involved directly in the protection of children from child abuse, aiming to minimize the trauma associated with that abuse so that children and their families can begin to recover and heal.

 Metroport Meals On Wheels, Inc. is a nonprofit organization that organizes volunteers to deliver hot lunches to the homes of elderly, frail, chronically ill, or home-bound individuals.